kubevela/kubevela.github.io/blog/2021-08-30-kubevela-performance-test.md

 ![med-p99](/img/pressure-test/med-p99.png)

 ### Deletion
 The application deletion process is fast and low-resource consumptive.
 It takes less than 3min to delete all applications.
 However, notice that the deletion of resources managed by application usually takes longer time.
 This is because the cleanup of these resources (such as deployments or pods) are not directly controlled by the KubeVela controller.
 KubeVela controller takes charge of deleting their owner and cleanup them by triggering cascading deletion.
-In addition, each deletion is associated with two turns of reconcile where the second turn returns immediately when it fails to retrieve target applciation (since it is deleted).
+In addition, each deletion is associated with two turns of reconcile where the second turn returns immediately when it fails to retrieve target application (since it is deleted).

 ![del-cpu](/img/pressure-test/del-cpu.png)
 ![del-memory](/img/pressure-test/del-memory.png)